Tutor: Dr. Marcus Handte

 This case study covers fundamental concepts related to the development of location-based services from a theoretical and practical perspective.
 During the first half of the semester, basic models, algorithms, data structures and applications are introduced in a series of lectures with associated programming exercises.
-During the second half of the semester, participants will be designing and prototyping a location-based service for mobile (Android) devices on top of an existing infrastructure for indoor localization.
+During the second half of the semester, participants will be designing and prototyping a location-based service for mobile (Android) devices.

 The theoretical part of the case study covers the following contents:

 - Geometric, symbolic and hybrid location models

 - Localization systems and algorithms for outdoor and indoor environments

 - Security and privacy aspects related to location information

 The case study (4SWS) is suitable for participants at the Master level.
 Grading is based on the practical programming work during the semester and an oral exam at the end of the semester.
 Depending on the participants, the course can be held either in English or in German.
 The lecture part of the course will take place Thursdays from 9.00h to 11.00h in SA-126.
 The kickoff takes place on Thursday, April 20th in SA-126.
 Participation during the kickoff meeting is mandatory.
 To access the materials (slides, papers, etc.) of the course and to get important notifications, please subscribe to the Moodle page of the course.

 Lecturer: Prof. Dr. Pedro José Marrón, Exercises: Ngewi Fet, Sascha Jungen